Largest Flea Markets in New Jersey

-Some of the flea markets in New Jersey have a long history behind them accompanied by a sense of nostalgia and deep heritage.
-Some of these market are operating in New Jersey for many decades.
-Even though times and some times nature have not been very kind to them, they are still standing strong.
+Some of the flea markets in New Jersey have a long history behind them, accompanied by a sense of nostalgia and deep heritage.
+Some of these markets have been operating in New Jersey for many decades.
+Even though times and sometimes nature has not been very kind to them, they are still standing strong.
 They provide a good day out for all members of the family and offer great merchandise and food as well.

 Collingwood Auction & Flea Market in Farmingdale Howell Township

-Collingwood is one of the largest and oldest operating flea markets in New Jersey which started its operation in 1957.
-This market was originally located near Route 36, however, it moved to southern part of this county to be closer to the farmlands.
+Collingwood is one of the largest and oldest operating flea markets in New Jersey, which started its operation in 1957.
+This market was originally located near Route 36; however, it moved to the southern part of this county to be closer to the farmlands.
 You can currently find it on the circle of Route 33 & 34.
 This place has been through some unfortunate events but eventually overcame them and is still standing.
-With over 600 vendors operating both outdoors on a 25 hectares land and indoors inside a 60,000 square foot building, you sure can get many items here.
-In fact, other than usual second-hand items, antiques, houseware, clothing and jewelry you are able to get fresh produce and exciting food options here.
+With over 600 vendors operating both outdoors on 25 hectares of land and indoors inside a 60,000-square-foot building, you can surely get many items here.
+In fact, other than usual second-hand items, antiques, houseware, clothing, and jewelry, you are able to get fresh produce and exciting food options here.
 Moreover, this market operates all year round on Fridays and weekends From early morning till early evening.

 New Meadowlands Market in East Rutherford

-Initially started as a flea market in 1991, New Meadowlands Market has gone through some managerial change hence the change of the old name to the current one.
-The good thing is the spirit of this market remains same and uplifting.
-It is solely and outdoor market which you can visit every Saturday in the center of Bergen County onside the Meadowlands Sports Complex.
-On the plus side, there are hundreds of vendors here and both admission and parking are free of charge.
-As for the pet policy, unfortunately you cannot bring your pet inside unless it is a service animal.
+Initially started as a flea market in 1991, New Meadowlands Market has gone through some managerial changes hence the change of the old name to the current one.
+The good thing is the spirit of this market remains the same and uplifting.
+It is solely an outdoor market that you can visit every Saturday in the center of Bergen County onside the Meadowlands Sports Complex.
+On the plus side, there are hundreds of vendors here, and both admission and parking are free of charge.
+As for the pet policy, unfortunately, you cannot bring your pet inside unless it is a service animal.

 Avenel Flea Market in Woodbridge

-Avenal market is another one of flea markets in New Jersey that has been operating for a long time, established in 1940.
-It is not a huge place, with around 150 vendors, however it is very welcoming and clean.
-Like other markets in New Jersey, they operate all year round on weekends but also you can visit them on Thursdays as well.
-If you interested on finding some antiques and some nice clothes head to Rahway Avenue to get to this market.
+The Avenal market is another one of the flea markets in New Jersey that has been operating for a long time, established in 1940.
+It is not a huge place, with around 150 vendors; however, it is very welcoming and clean.
+Like other markets in New Jersey, they operate all year round on weekends, but also you can visit them on Thursdays as well.
+If you are interested in finding some antiques and some nice clothes, head to Rahway Avenue to get to this market.
 Also, you do not need to pay for admission or parking here.

 Columbus Farmers Market in Springfield Township

 A short distance away from New Jersey Turnpike and Interstate Route 295, you can find Columbus Farmers Market.
-This place is a local favorite and It is more than a flea market.
-You can get a lot of good food, fresh produce and local products from here.
-Also, there is an Amish market nearby here if you like to try their merchandise.
+This place is a local favorite, and It is more than a flea market.
+You can get a lot of good food, fresh produce, and local products from here.
+Also, an Amish market is nearby if you like to try their merchandise.

 Englishtown Auction Sales in Manalapan

 Englishtown Auction Sales is one of the largest open-air flea markets in New Jersey and even in the United States.
 With over 90 years of welcoming guests, you can see many exciting items here and even repair your jewelry and electronics here.
-Head to Wilson Ave in Manlapan on the weekends to participate in some great shopping experience.
-Even though there various food vendors available here you can still enjoy some restaurants nearby like Red Lobster or Olive Garden.
-For those traveling from outer state, you can reside in multiple accommodations nearby like Holiday Inn, Town and Country Motel, Ramada or even Days Inn.
+Head to Wilson Ave in Manlapan on the weekends to participate in some great shopping experiences.
+Even though there are various food vendors available here, you can still enjoy some restaurants nearby, like Red Lobster or Olive Garden.
+For those traveling from the outer state, you can reside in multiple accommodations nearby like Holiday Inn, Town and Country Motel, Ramada, or even Days Inn.

 If you are interested in checking out other antique markets in other states, check out the flea markets in Connecticut.
 These markets provide unique experiences to shoppers and people seeking to find some specific merchandise.